 Different USS were able to exchange data via the Linux Foundation’s open-source InterUSS Platform™.
 The InterUSS Platform implemented the Discovery and Synchronization Service (DSS) defined in the proposed ASTM standard.
 Participants showed the effectiveness of network remote ID in a variety of real-world scenarios:

-- Calling a third party to identify a drone: Participants simulated a scenario in which a third party observes a drone flying near a facility, and calls security in another location to identify the aircraft.
-This scenario showed that the ASTM standard for network remote ID supports remote identification even if an observer cannot access a smartphone or USS app, by communicating with someone located elsewhere that does have access to a remote ID display app.
+Calling a third party to identify a drone: Participants simulated a scenario in which a third party observes a drone flying near a facility, and calls security in another location to identify the aircraft.
+This scenario showed that the ASTM standard for network remote ID supports remote identification even if an observer cannot access a smartphone or USS app by communicating with someone located elsewhere but has access to a remote ID display app.
+This process also required an address for the remote user to identify the drone.
 Common examples may include firefighters or paramedics organizing a medical evacuation, or security patrolling an airport or office building.